Rfam/rfam-docs/docs/source/glossary.rst

 Full alignment
 --------------

-An alignment of the set of related sequences which score higher than the manually set threshold values for the CMs of a particular Rfam family.
+An alignment of the set of related sequences which score higher than the manually set threshold values for the covariance model of a particular Rfam family.

+As of Rfam 12.0, we no longer automatically generate full alignments for each Rfam family.
+You may download the Rfam CM and generate your own alignments using Infernal.
+For details about generating a full alignment, see the Rfam `CPB paper <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6754622/>`_.

 Gathering cutoff
 ----------------